ikapadata/Airtable/Airtime & Data Distribution/README.md

 **To use this script as-is**

-1. Create the *Requests* table by downloading this [sample csv]() from this repo and importing it as a new table on your Airtable base.
+1. Create the **Requests** table by downloading this [sample csv]() from this repo and importing it as a new table on your Airtable base.
 This will provide all of the required fields for recharge requests.
-2. Create the *Results* table by downloading this [sample csv]() from this repo and importing it as a new table on your Airtable base.
-This will provide all of the required fields for recharge requests.
+2. Create the **Results** table by downloading this [sample csv]() from this repo and importing it as a new table on your Airtable base.
+This will provide all of the required fields for recharge results.
 3. Create a new Automation and select the appropriate trigger.
 4. Add Runs script as your action.
 5. Copy and paste the code from [incentive.js](https://github.com/ikapadata/Airtable/blob/new-edits/Airtime%20%26%20Data%20Distribution/incentives.js) onto Airtable's script editor.